euroladbrainlat/Biobehavioral-age-gaps-Multilingualism/README.md

 ### Scripts description:
 <a name="Scriptsdescription"></a>
 The `script` folder contains the necessary code to obtain the results of this work.
 It is divided into two main directories: `main` and `supp`.
 Each directory includes the scripts and the data folder needed to reproduce the results.
-The scripts `main_BAGs_computation.ipny` and `main_BAGs_computation.ipny` require a prior request to access the data that is not publicly available (see the table for more information).
+The `main_BAGs_computation.ipny` and `supp_BAGs_computation.ipny` scripts are used to obtain the processed data used for the results, but we have provided all this processed data on the platform.

 ### References